home pics archive about

 4 comments

 R.A.
-Heller spoiled the calm with:
+Heller chimed in with:

 You should seriously consider running for city council.
 With your no nonsense approach towards development I think you have alot to offer.
 A serious downside is you may end up coming close to strangling your counterparts.